tcl394/CS350/Exercises/Results/dixo7800/Exam 3/Social_Network.md

 The Results are below.

-•	Note: All of the files are saved to the desktop.
+  *Note: All of the files are saved to the desktop.
 The files to look for are as follows:
-•	Social_Networking_Users.txt
+  *Social_Networking_Users.txt
-•	Social_Networking_Friends.txt
+  *Social_Networking_Friends.txt
-•	Social_Networking_Posts.txt
+  *Social_Networking_Posts.txt
-•	Users.txt (used for exporting and importing testing)
+  *Users.txt (used for exporting and importing testing)
-•	Friends.txt (used for exporting and importing testing)
+  *Friends.txt (used for exporting and importing testing)
-•	Posts.txt (used for exporting and importing testing)
+  *Posts.txt (used for exporting and importing testing)

 **Output from Runtime:**